jimjonesbr/wmss/README.md

 #### Key signatures
 Parameters: `melody` / `key`

 Keys signatures are to be encoded according to the [PEA key signature notation](https://www.iaml.info/plaine-easie-code#toc-2).
-Accidentals are preceded by the character `$`; if there are no accidentals the `$` is omitted.
-The symbol `x` indicates sharpened keys, `b` flattened keys; the symbol is followed by the capital letters indicating the altered notes.
+Key signatures embedded in melodies are preceded by the character `$`; The symbol `x` indicates sharpened keys, `b` flattened keys; the symbol is followed by the capital letters indicating the altered notes.

 Sharpened keys have to be encoded in the following order: `F♯ C♯ G♯ D♯ A♯ E♯ B♯`